How Americans search for financial advisors in 2025

 What we found:

 Meeting flexibility is table stakes.
-If your profile doesn't mention virtual meeting capability, you're likely losing prospects before they even reach out.
+If your profile doesn't mention virtual meeting capability, you may be losing prospects before they even reach out.
 Consider leading with "virtual and in-person options available" to capture the widest audience.

 What types of assets do prospects own?
 Understanding portfolio composition helps advisors tailor their messaging and service offerings.